colizz/ParticleNet-CCTagCalib/README.md

 ## SF derivation

+### Setup `config.yml`

+In `config.yml` we need to provide necessary settings for SF derivation.
+In our current setup, we specify the sample directory and the year condition to be 2018.
+The information of tagger (the variable name, type, and the working point setup) and the pT range of fit is also provided in the file.

 ### Derive the templates for fit

-We first derive the histogram templates in the ROOT-format used as the input to Higgs Combine tool.
+We first derive the histogram templates in the ROOT-format used as the input to Higgs combine tool.
 To do that, please start a Jupyter service (already installed properly in conda) and open the notebook `ak15_sf_main_ak.ipynb`. **All details are documented in this notebook.**

+(Note: alternatively, one can use `ak15_sf_main_pd.ipynb` which has the same goal but is implemented by pandas DataFrame.
+This notebook may consume more RAM but can runs faster.)

 After complete the first section ("make templates for fit") of the notebook, we can find our output files stored in `results/`.

 ### Implement the fit

- `CMMSSW_10_6_18` is required to run the Higgs Combine tool.
+ `CMMSSW_10_6_18` is required to run the Higgs combine tool.
 Please note that you can use the CMS singularity container by doing `cmssw-cc7` if the machine is not running a cc7 system.

 **In a cc7 environment**, by sourcing the following script, we can load the cms-sw environment and install the package `HiggsAnalysis` and `CombineHarvester` for the first run: